ardyhash/ardyhash.github.io/index.md

-# Ardy Hash
 Accredited business conscious devops engineer wielding over a decade of experience leveraging cloud, open source, proprietary and commodity technologies to architect and deploy agile, resilient, and timeless solutions.

 ## PROFESSIONAL EXPERIENCE
-Accredited business conscious devops engineer wielding over a decade of experience leveraging cloud, open source, proprietary and commodity technologies to architect and deploy agile, resilient, and timeless solutions.
-PROFESSIONAL EXPERIENCE
-2019-Current Accenture, Cloud Migration and Implementation Delivery Specialist                      New York, NY Cloud Devops Consultant with telecommunications conglomerate client (Multiple engagements)          2019-Current ● Identify opportunities for automation and lead the architecture and implementation thereof ● Design, build, and configure applications to meet business process and platform requirements ● Architect, develop, and deploy internal DevOps tooling to help streamline and support cloud operations ● Lead and mentor team of onshore and offshore resources to improve and support multi cloud infrastructure ● Integrate with client teams to investigate root causes of incidents, identify solutions, and implement the fixes
+2019-Current Accenture, Cloud Migration and Implementation Delivery Specialist

+Cloud Devops Consultant with telecommunications conglomerate client (Multiple engagements)

+● Identify opportunities for automation and lead the architecture and implementation thereof

+● Design, build, and configure applications to meet business process and platform requirements

+● Architect, develop, and deploy internal DevOps tooling to help streamline and support cloud operations ● Lead and mentor team of onshore and offshore resources to improve and support multi cloud infrastructure ● Integrate with client teams to investigate root causes of incidents, identify solutions, and implement the fixes